 The day kicks off with the Strategic Staffing Solutions Turkey Trot at 7:30 a.m.
-Racers can pick from three races: the Blue Cross Blue Shield of Michigan Mashed Potato Mile, Stuffing Strut 5K, and the 10K Turkey Trot.
+Racers can pick from three races: the Blue Cross Blue Shield of Michigan Mashed Potato Mile, Stuffing Strut 5K, and the Strategic Staffing Solutions 10K Turkey Trot.
 They may also double-up on races if they choose.

 Registration is open through Nov.
-23, 2022, and starts at $30 a runner.
+22, 2023, and runs $35-$75, depending on the race.
 Racers are encouraged to wear their favorite holiday garb.
 All runners and walkers will receive an official race shirt and medal.

-The parade steps off at 10 a.m. at the Detroit Institute of Arts and makes its way down Woodward Ave. to Campus Martius Park.
-This year’s theme is “Our Great City!
-Detroit!!”
+The parade steps off at 8:45 a.m. at Kirby and Woodward and makes its way three miles down Woodward Ave. to Congress.
+This year’s theme is “A Heart of History.”

-Among the line-up this year are marching bands from area high schools, giant balloons like fan-favorites Captain Underpants and Kermit the Frog, clowns, big heads, floats from area businesses including nine new floats, and of course, Santa Claus.
+Among the line-up this year are marching bands from area high schools, giant balloons like fan-favorites Captain Underpants and Kermit the Frog, clowns, big heads, floats from area businesses, and of course, Santa Claus.